TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting

-\bfsection{Training Details} Following the experimental setup of prior works, all models are trained using the Adam optimizer with an initial learning rate of $10^{-3}$ for 200 epochs.
-Each epoch consists of 30 batches of size 200, sampled from historical data through random windows, where the context length is equal to the prediction length.
-Early stopping is applied with a patience of 10 epochs, where training is terminated if the validation performance does not improve for 10 consecutive epochs.
-We rigorously reproduced all baseline models under identical configurations and training settings for fairness.
-All experiments are conducted on a NVIDIA RTX A6000 GPU with 48 GB of memory, averaging results over five random seeds (3141, 3142, 3143, 42, 43) for fairness and statistical significance.
+\emph{Training Details.} Following prior work, all models are trained using the Adam optimizer with an initial learning rate of $10^{-3}$ for 200 epochs.
+Each epoch consists of 30 batches of size 200, sampled from historical data through random windows, where the context length equals the prediction length.
+Early stopping is applied with a patience of 10 epochs.
+We reproduced all baseline models under identical configurations and training settings for fairness.
+All experiments are conducted on a single NVIDIA RTX A6000 GPU with 48~GB memory, and results are averaged over five random seeds.